No, but this is typical of comments people find online.

 A simple fix can be changing any electrolytic caps..
 Always good to remove then and check there [sic] capacitance.
 10% below should be changed.

-Capacitors are much maligned and generally poorly understood.
+Capacitors are much maligned and poorly understood.
 Capacitors should be checked, but rarely cause speed issues with these decks.
-New caps are typically specified to be within +/- 20% of rated capacitance, like these excellent Panasonic parts for example https://industrial.panasonic.com/cdbs/www-data/pdf/RDF0000/ABA0000C1209.pdf.
+New caps are typically specified to be within +/- 20% of rated capacitance, like these excellent Panasonic parts: https://industrial.panasonic.com/cdbs/www-data/pdf/RDF0000/ABA0000C1209.pdf.

-Most end-users also don’t have the test equipment needed to make these measurements accurately, or the experience to interpret the results and therefore should definitely not remove or change parts they cannot properly measure and assess.
+Most end-users also don’t have the test equipment needed to make these measurements accurately, nor the experience to interpret the results and therefore should not remove or change parts they cannot properly measure and assess.

 Liquid Mike